digital-asset/daml/docs/source/daml/reference/structure.rst

     :ref:`a contract key <daml-ref-contract-keys>`
         ``key`` keyword

         Optional.
-Lets you specify a combination of a party and other data that uniquely identifies an instance of this contract template.
+Lets you specify a combination of a party and other data that uniquely identifies a contract of this template.
 See :doc:`/daml/reference/contract-keys`.

     :ref:`maintainers <daml-ref-maintainers>`
         ``maintainer`` keyword